Maramag: Economy

 Maramag is home to inland aqua-culture hatcheries and Techno Demo Farm where agricultural technology is developed.
 The Dole Banana Plantation has a total area of 800 hectares.
 The plantation contributes to the supply of bananas exportation of the known DOLE Company.

 Industries include mulberry production, mineral and purified drinking water production, and sugar processing.

-Tourism sect is booming with spring resorts scattered around the municipality, namely Waig, RR, MGM, Edlimar, Enchanted and Rockstar spring resort.

-Screenshots Cafe which opened in 2016 provided home theater facilities, the first of its kind in Bukidnon.

 Electric power is generated at the Pulangi IV Hydro Electric Plant in Barangay Camp 1.
 With rated capacity of 255 megawatts, the power plant supplies power to various provinces of Mindanao.

 The Maramag Public Wet Market was named as the cleanest wet market in the country by numerous blogging award-giving bodies.